Fish prides itself on being really nice to use interactively. That’s down to a few features we’ll explain in the next few sections.

-The colors used by fish for syntax highlighting can be configured by changing the values of a various variables.
+The colors used by fish for syntax highlighting can be configured by changing the values of various variables.
 The value of these variables can be one of the colors accepted by the set_color command.
 The modifier switches accepted by

 --underline are also accepted.

 Example: to make errors highlighted and red, use: